Return to the Johannine Literature Homepage

 • P75 - has the end of Luke and beginning of John on the same page!

-• P80, P95 - two smaller fragments, containing a few verses of John only
+• P80, P95 - two smaller fragments, containing only a few verses of John

 • Newer Oxyrhynchus Fragments: P106, P107, P108, P109